It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 Throughout the F1 Circuit Park, there will be plenty of food stands and bars where you can buy food, drinks, and alcohol.

 Price-wise, the food ranges around SGD 13-20.
-Non-alcoholic drinks cost around SGD 4-5.
-A bottle of water costs SGD 3.
-For alcoholic drinks, it is Singapore, and we tax alcohol heavily, so it will cost you – the price range is from SGD 15 (beer and wine) to SGD 20-25 for cocktails.
+Non-alcoholic drinks cost around SGD 4-5 and a bottle of water costs SGD 3.
+For alcoholic drinks, Singapore taxes alcohol heavily, so it will cost you a pretty penny – the price range is from SGD 15 (beer and wine) to SGD 20-25 for cocktails.

 In terms of food variety, the food is pretty much like a music festival food.
 There will be plenty of options with some sort of protein and fries or chips.
-I personally think the food in the F1 village was very mediocre, especially when there are so many good affordable food options in Singapore.
-So, I would try to eat outside of the circuit if possible.
+I thought the food in the F1 Circuit Park was mediocre, especially when there are so many good affordable food options in Singapore.
+I would try to eat outside of the circuit if possible.

-PS: There are free water refill stations throughout the circuit, so it’s worth bringing your own bottle!
+Bring your own water bottle: There are free water refill stations throughout the F1 Circuit, so it’s worth bringing a reusable bottle!
+Otherwise, you’ll have to spend SGD 3 per bottle.

-If you don’t fancy the food stalls, there are still restaurants and food courts in the F1 Circuit Park.
+If you don’t fancy the food stalls, there are still restaurants and food courts within the F1 Circuit Park.
 You could try Makansutra Gluttons Bay, which will serve local food at a more affordable price.
-There are also a few restaurants in Esplanade Mall that remains open throughout the Grand Prix weekend.
+There are also a few restaurants in the Esplanade Mall that remain open throughout the Grand Prix weekend.

-2. Food Options and Amenities Near the F1 Circuit Park
+2. Food Options and Amenities Outside the F1 Circuit Park

 The Singapore Grand Prix circuit is built in the middle of downtown Singapore.
-As such, there are plenty of food options around the circuit!
+As such, there are plenty of food options and amenities around the circuit!

-Note that I’m talking about food options in the area OUTSIDE of the circuit, not inside of the circuit.
+Note that in this section, I’m referring to food options in the area OUTSIDE of the circuit, not inside of the circuit.
 So plan to visit them BEFORE or AFTER the race.

-• Funan – Also accessible from EW13 NS25 City Hall MRT station via an underground path.
+- Funan – Also accessible from EW13 NS25 City Hall MRT station via an underground path.
 There are plenty of good eats here.
-I suggest checking out Afuri ramen and Le Nu noodles.
+I suggest checking out Afuri Ramen and Le Nu noodles for quick but good bites.
 There is a food court on the lowest level of the mall for more affordable food, and all the stalls take credit cards.

-• One Fullerton – Close to EW14 NS26 Raffles Place MRT Station, this is a waterfront area with trendy eateries and bars.
+- One Fullerton – Close to EW14 NS26 Raffles Place MRT Station, this is an open air waterfront area with trendy eateries and bars.
 I recommend PS Cafe, Overeasy, and Jypsy Restaurant.

 Local Food

-• Lau Pa Sat – A local food court close to DT18 Telok Ayer MRT station or EW14 NS26 Raffles Place MRT.
+- Lau Pa Sat – A local food court close to DT18 Telok Ayer MRT station or EW14 NS26 Raffles Place MRT.
 Locals will tell you this place is expensive, but it’s really not!
-It’s only a few dollars more than other local food courts and worth it for the convenience.
+It’s only a few dollars more than other local food courts and in my opinion worth it for the convenience.
 My favorite here is the Char Kway Teow stall in the middle, or Thunder Tea Rice which is herbal Hakka rice bowl.

-Restaurants and Bars with a view of the track
+Restaurants and bars with a view of the F1 Circuit

 If you fancy a drink with a view of the race, you could try your luck with these places.
 However, I must caveat that these locations are aware of their F1 advantage and would likely be closed for F1 events during practice and the race itself.

-• Altro Zafferano on 43rd floor of Ocean Financial Centre – Great view of the straights on Esplanade Drive.
+- Altro Zafferano on the 43rd floor of Ocean Financial Centre – Great view of the straights on Esplanade Drive.

-• LeVel 33 on the 33rd floor of Marina Bay Financial Centre – You might be able to catch some glimpses of the Esplanade drive straights.
+- LeVel 33 on the 33rd floor of Marina Bay Financial Centre – It’s across the waterfront, which is a little further away from the circuit but you might be able to catch some glimpses of the Esplanade drive straights.

 Singapore Grand Prix Survival Tips